About Us

 The Colgan Hall was built in 1914 – following 20 years of local fundraising – and is one of the best examples of the ‘Celtic Revival’ in the North West.
 The building was designed with an ‘Irish Romanesque feeling’ and boasts circular windows in the gable end interlaced with the famous 7th century ‘Carndonagh Cross’.

 For over a period of 55 years, the Colgan Hall operated as a Parochial Hall, Technical School, Diocesan College and for one year as a Community School.
 During the First World War and up until the early 1970s the Hall hosted plays, concerts, operettas, recitals and feiseanna – as well as having a cinema that provided entertainment for thousands of local people before the widespread adoption of television.
+From the mid-1970s onwards, the Colgan Hall fell into steady decline and eventually became unsafe for use and closed it's doors as a parish hall.

-Through the ‘Community Services Programme’ the Colgan Hall also employs a full-time supervisor and two part-time caretakers.
+Today, through the ‘Community Services Programme’ the Colgan Community & Resource Centre Ltd employs a full-time Manager and two part-time caretakers.
 There are also additional Tús workers and ‘Community Employment’ participants who assist with events and activities in the Hall.

-Over the past decade, the Community & Resource Centre has grown from strength to strength – with an annual footfall in excess of 65,000 – hosting successful events including drama productions, musicals, comedy shows, bingo nights, exhibitions, public interest meetings and heritage events.
+Over the past decade, the Community & Resource Centre Ltd has grown from strength to strength – with an annual footfall in excess of 65,000 – hosting successful events including drama productions, musicals, comedy shows, bingo nights, exhibitions, public interest meetings and heritage events.
 The centre also now has excellent meeting rooms and training facilities to suit the needs of the local community – providing audio-visual equipment and temporary office facilities including hot desks with broadband access.

 Events

-At the end of June each year, the Community & Resource Centre hosts the Colgan Heritage Weekend – which includes guest speakers, exhibitions, talks and entertainment dedicated to the memory of John Colgan whilst also celebrating local heritage and promoting projects and activities in the local community.
+At the end of June each year, the Colgan Community & Resource Centre Ltd hosts the Colgan Heritage Weekend – which includes guest speakers, exhibitions, talks and entertainment dedicated to the memory of John Colgan whilst also celebrating local heritage and promoting projects and activities in the local community.

 The Hall has been intrinsically linked to the arts scene in Inishowen for over a century – hosting an annual exhibition by local artists; music and drama productions; and various arts classes which remain a cornerstone of life in the facility.

-Harking back to memories of the original Colgan Hall and its then fundraising committee who hosted the first ‘Great Four-Day Bazaar’ from 7th to 10th October 1914, the Community & Resource Centre continues with this tradition with an annual Christmas Bazaar as its main fundraising event of the year.
+Harking back to memories of the original Colgan Hall and its then fundraising committee who hosted the first ‘Great Four-Day Bazaar’ from 7th to 10th October 1914, the Colgan Community & Resource Centre Ltd continues with this tradition with an annual Christmas Bazaar as its main fundraising event of the year.

 Challenges & achievements